-Smart factories represent a leap forward from traditional automation.
-These fully connected and flexible production systems leverage persistent data streams from connected manufacturing devices to learn and adapt to dynamic conditions.
-Smart factories distinguish themselves from existing factory automation systems by allowing autonomous operation of entire production processes.
+Smart factories broadly refer to the fully connected and flexible production systems that leverage persistent data streams from connected manufacturing devices to learn and adapt to dynamic conditions.
+It represents a leap forward from traditional automation by allowing autonomous operation of entire production processes.
 The latest technology, including smart sensors and advanced robotics, allows next-generation interconnectivity between equipment, facilities, and processes across the value chain.
 IoT advances allow a new level of real-time data transmission and synthesis between smart devices and machines.
-The result: more efficient and agile manufacturing systems, with less production downtime and better competitive advantages in the marketplace.
+The result: More efficient and agile manufacturing systems with less production downtime and better competitive advantages in the marketplace.

 Canvass Analytics: reported an 85% increase of new leads by October 2020.